markus-ro/NeuroPack/README.md

 # References
 [1] O. E. Krigolson, C. C. Williams, A. Norton, C. D. Hassall, and F. L. Colino, “Choosing MUSE: Validation of a Low-Cost, Portable EEG System for ERP Research,” Front.
 Neurosci., vol. 11, Mar.
 2017, doi: 10.3389/fnins.2017.00109.

+# License
+This project is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details.